 The first step in planning your business venture, clarifying your ideas, aims and objectives is to write a business plan.

 Your plan is an essential document to ensure your ideas are feasible and is critical for bank New suppliers and larger customers may require this document and it's also useful to track progress against your original targets.

 We have three templates you can use to do your business plan kindly offered by SCORE and Bank of Scotland.
 There are two for preparing the narrative of your plan (One for a startup business and the other for an existing business) and a cash flow template.

-These free business plan templates can help you quick write a business plan.
+These free business plan templates can help you quickly write a business plan.
 You can download the templates to your computer as they are Adobe PDF files.
 You can simply click each of the template links below to open now, or right click your mouse to save for later use.

 A basic business plan outlines the answers to questions about your intentions such as: